Bird conservation

 The extinction of the dusky seaside sparrow (Ammospiza maritima nigrescens) was caused by habitat loss.

 Bird conservation is a field in the science of conservation biology related to threatened birds.
 Bird conservation efforts aim to protect species and mitigate the decline of threatened bird population numbers.
 According to Worldwatch Institute, many bird populations are currently declining worldwide, with 1,200 species facing extinction in the next century.
 Current estimates imply a total of nearly 11,000 extant species, suggesting that 11.6% of all bird species, a near ratio of one in nine birds, have gone extinct over the last 126,000 years of human history.
 The biggest cited reason surrounds habitat loss.
-Other threats include overhunting, accidental mortality due to structural collisions, long-line fishing bycatch, pollution, competition and predation by pet cats, oil spills and pesticide use and climate change.
+Other threats include overhunting, structural collisions, long-line fishing bycatch, pollution, competition and predation by pet cats, oil spills and pesticide use and climate change.
 Governments, along with numerous conservation charities, work to protect birds in various ways, including legislation, preserving and restoring bird habitat, and establishing captive populations for reintroductions.

 See Late Quaternary prehistoric birds for birds which disappeared in prehistoric and early historic times, usually due to human activity (i.e., starting with the Upper Paleolithic Revolution).
 For birds having gone extinct in modern times (since 1500), see List of extinct birds.